Domains

 Internal Port

-This field specifies the internal port number where the front end listens for web traffic.
+This field specifies SiteSpect’s internal port number where we listen for web traffic.

 Front End IP Name